mturvillehei/miapipeline/README.md

 * `--prefix_tokens`: Token length of the generated prefixes.
 * `--prefix_loc`: Where the prefix is chosen from.
 Options are: 'tart', 'random', or an integer (e.g., '9').
 If the start token is longer than sample_length - prefix_tokens, the last possible token will be chosen (i.e., sample_length - prefix_tokens).
 * `--size`: Number of samples to include in the prefix map.
 Default is "all".
+* `--save`: Whether to save the dataset.
+Defaults to True.
+* `--crop`: If the dataset is saved, whether the dataset should be limited to size.
+If this is False, then size is used in prefix map generation, but the whole dataset is saved (rather than just a subset).

 ```bash
 $ python prefix_generation.py --model mamba-3b --dataset corpus